AndersonGACFilho/Stardew-Valley-Mod-Translator/README.md

 - **Credential Errors**: Ensure that the `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set correctly and that the JSON key file is valid.
 - **Dependency Issues**: Make sure you have all required Python packages installed and updated.

----

-Feel free to adjust the instructions as needed!